This website uses cookies to ensure you get the best experience on our website. Learn more

 Food quality

-The food at Kwara during our most recent stay in April 2024 was adequate, with some good dishes, but not consistently so.
-Meals are served buffet style and a good variety is provided including fresh vegetables and fruit.
+The food served at Kwara can be described as tasty, homely fare rather than gourmet restaurant standard.
+Meals are served buffet style and a good variety is provided including fresh salads, vegetables and fruit.
 Vegetarians and most other dietary requirements can be accommodated.

-Before the morning activity, a light breakfast is served around the campfire, usually consisting of porridge or a choice of cereals, muffins or biscuits, a fruit bowl, tea, coffee and juice.
+Before the morning activity, a light breakfast is served around the campfire, usually consisting of porridge, a choice of cereals, muffins, toast, boiled eggs, fresh fruit, tea, coffee and juices.

 After your morning excursion, a wholesome brunch buffet is provided, with a good choice of dishes.
 We were offered all the components of a full cooked breakfast, as well as quiche, cold meats, a mix of salads, a cheeseboard, home-made bread and a sliced-fruit platter.

 High tea sets you up for the afternoon activity.
 We were treated to yummy beef samosas, lemon drizzle cake and fresh watermelon.
-To drink there was tea, coffee and homemade juice or iced tea.
+To drink there was tea, coffee and homemade juice, iced coffee or iced tea.

 Dinner is a four-course meal, which usually consists of plated starters and dessert, and a choice of main-course dishes from the buffet.
 Traditional local dishes are included on some nights.
 Our sweetcorn fritter was followed by a cold tomato and sweet pepper soup with a fresh bread roll.
-The main course was a buffet of roast pork with gravy, baked fish in.a creamy sauce, mashed potato, creamed spinach and butternut squash.
+The main course was a buffet of roast pork with gravy, baked fish in a creamy sauce, mashed potato, creamed spinach and butternut squash.
 Dessert was a poached pear and cream dessert followed by a cheeseboard.
-A choice of very good white or red wine was served with dinner.
+A choice of very good white or red South African wine was paired and served with dinner.

 Dining style